 **Who shouldn’t take high dose vitamin D without consulting their physician**:

-- NWNichele W.Verified BuyerI recommend this productRated 4 stars1 year agoThey're working well for both
+- NWNichele W.Verified BuyerI recommend this productRated 4 out of 5 stars2 years agoThey're working well for both

 They're working well for both me an my son..